lawalalao/Money/README.md

-# NEYMO
+# Money

-A kind of ATM for All Mobile-Money system (Orange money, MTN Mobile Money, etc..) !
+A kind of ATM for All Mobile-Money system (flooz, MTN Mobile Money, etc..) !

 The rest of the documentation/README will come as soon as i will got time lol !